-The ultimate goal of the College is to train people to become competent, responsible, and well integrated into Quebec society.
+The ultimate goal of the College is to train our students to become competent, responsible, and well-integrated into Quebec society.
 Through this, the College aims to:

 To achieve our goals, the College consistently supports its Educational Project.
 The project is based on four essential foundation elements in which all students and staff work, in conjunction, to support:

-It began as an affiliate of Champlain College (Saint-Lambert) and, in 2007 it began a new affiliation with Cégep Marie-Victorin.
-Near the end of 2010, the college applied for and was approved for independent status and became a private college recognized and accredited for subsidies from the Quebec Ministry of Education (Ministère de l’Éducation et de l’Enseignement supérieur).
+In 1990, TAT started an academic partnership with Champlain College (Saint-Lambert), and in 2007, it began a new partnership with Cégep Marie-Victorin.
+Near the end of 2010, the school changed its name to TAV (Technology and Vocational college), got approval for independent status, and became a private college recognized and accredited for subsidies from the Quebec Ministry of Education (Ministère de l’Éducation et de l’Enseignement supérieur).

-In 2013, the College built a modern, six storey, 42,000 square-foot building (commonly referred to as the “A” building), which annexes its original, four storey, campus building at 6333 Decarie Boulevard.
-The “A” building features four science laboratories, a private gym, two media labs, a private café, a mock-daycare laboratory as well as the administration offices.
+In 2013, the College built a modern, six-story, 65,000 square-foot building (commonly referred to as the “A” building), which was annexed to its original four-story campus building at 6333 Decarie Boulevard.
+The new “A building” was a major milestone for the college as it featured four science laboratories, a private gym, two media labs, a private café, a mock-daycare laboratory as well as new administration offices.

 “C” building.
 Rendering provided by Les Architects Joly Baygin.
 Expected date of completion: Fall 2021.

-*This historial timeline was researched and written by Justin Hand-Gregory, Communications Coordinator at TAV College.
-All of the information has been fact checked through visual evidence.
+*This historical timeline was researched and written by Justin Hand-Gregory, Communications Coordinator at TAV College.
+All of the information has been fact-checked through visual evidence.
 Please gain approval from our communications office to use any of this information: email@example.com

 TAV IN THE MEDIA